goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 # SQL INJECTION

 SQL injection is a web security vulnerability which allows an attacker to alter the SQL queries made to the database.
-This may lead to the disclosure of sensitive data to the attacker.
+This can be used to retrieve some sensitive information like database structure, tables, columns and their underlying data.

 **_For Example:_**

-Suppose an application uses the following query to fetch the login details of a person.
+Suppose an application uses the following query to fetch the login details of a person:

 ```mysql
 SELECT USERNAME,PASSWORD from USERS where USERNAME='<username>' AND PASSWORD='<password>';